Updated January 1, 2018

 Cambodia-S-21-outside-hallway

 Like the Nazis before them, the Khmer Rouge were meticulous in their record keeping.
 They took photos of every new detainee.
 Detailed ‘confessions’ of tortured prisoners were retained.
 I found myself staring at the photographs of detainees, imagining their only crime being that they wore glasses or spoke more than one language.
 I wondered if they were aware of the fate that awaited them.
 In their faces, I saw a resemblance to those I’d seen on the streets of Phnom Penh.
 Given how many people died, every family must have lost loved ones.
-I imagined how difficult it must be for any Cambodian who visits a museum or monument documenting the brutality of the Khmer Rouge.
+I imagined how overwhelming it must be for any Cambodian who visits a museum or monument documenting the brutality of the Khmer Rouge.

 Of S-21’s 20,000 or so inmates, only 7 survived.
 The victims were mostly ordinary Cambodians.
 However, some were former Khmer Rouge who became victims of the regime’s systematic and paranoid internal purges.

-2. Choeung Ek: The Killing Fields
+3. Choeung Ek: The Killing Fields

 Choeung Ek is one of the estimated 500 killing fields found throughout Cambodia.
 This former orchard and Chinese cemetery is about 15 kilometres from the heart of Phnom Penh.
 Between 1975 and 1979, as many as 20,000 men, women, and children were transported during the night by truck from S-21.
 Choeung Ek became an extermination centre and mass burial ground.